Overview of Implant Placement | Montgomery AL

 Healing after Dental Implant Surgery

-Now the healing begins.
 The length of time varies from person to person, depending upon the quality and quantity of bone.
 Osseointegration, the process of the bone permanently fusing to the implants takes 3-4 months.
-In some cases, implants may be restored immediately after they are placed.
+However, in most cases, you are aloud to return to a normal diet and activity the following day.
 The surgeon will advise you on follow-up care and timing.
-After the initial 3-4 months of healing, the surgeon places an abutment (support post) or a healing cap onto the dental implant during a brief follow-up visit.
-This allows gum tissue to mature and provides access to the implant for the restoring dentist to place the final crown.
+After the initial 3-4 months of healing and osseointegration confirmation, the final abutment (support post) and crown are placed by your general dentist.